-Incremental Cost of Renewable Resources
+INCREMENTAL COST OF RENEWABLE RESOURCES

 According to RCW 19.285, certain electric utilities in Washington must meet 15 percent of their retail electric load with eligible renewable resources by the calendar year 2020.
 The annual target for the calendar year 2012 was 3 percent of retail electric load, and for 2016, it is 9 percent.
 However, if the incremental cost of those renewable resources compared to an equivalent non-renewable is greater than 4 percent of its revenue requirement, then a utility will be considered in compliance with the annual renewable energy target in RCW 19.285.
 The law states it this way: “The incremental cost of an eligible renewable resource is calculated as the difference between the levelized delivered cost of the eligible renewable resource, regardless of ownership, compared to the levelized delivered cost of an equivalent amount of reasonably available substitute resources that do not qualify as eligible renewable resources.”